abougouffa/rassumfrassum/README.md

 expired.
 If it's false, the most up-to-date state of the aggregation is simply retransmitted to the client.
 The default is false.

+The `--logic-class CLASS` option specifies which routing logic class to use.
+The default is `LspLogic`.
+You can specify a simple class name (which will be looked up in the `rassumfrassum.frassum` module) or a fully qualified class name like `mymodule.MyCustomLogic`.
+This is useful for extending rass with custom routing behavior by subclassing `LspLogic`.
+This is untested and probably overkill for now, might be useful in the future.

 [eglot]: https://github.com/joaotavora/eglot
 [lsp]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/
 [build-status]: https://github.com/joaotavora/rassumfrassum/actions/workflows/test.yml